eaperkowski/TT23_ms_data/README.md

 # TT23_ms_data
 Data and code for "Negative effects of allelopathic plant invasion intensify as the growth season progresses" by Perkowski et al. (in prep).
-Manuscript is currently in final preparations for submission.
+Manuscript is currently in review at Functional Ecology.

 Repository contents: